Christopher L. Samuda

 Suzanne is married to Vince Anthony Henry, a Systems Analyst and is the mother of two children Alana and Alex.

 Suzanne has the distinction of being the Chef De Mission of our Paralympic teams to several international championships

-But it is his love for, and expertise in, prosthetic management that brought him personally close and eventually into the Paralympic movement and to the Sir John Golding Rehabilitation Centre where his company, Sergix Limited, of which he is the Managing Director, operates a prosthetic workshop and limb replacement facility providing person’s access to a range of services and cutting edge prostheses.
+But it is his love for, and expertise in, prosthetic management that brought him personally close and eventually into the Paralympic movement and to the Sir John Golding Rehabilitation Centre where his company, Surgix Limited, of which he is the Managing Director, operates a prosthetic workshop and limb replacement facility providing person’s access to a range of services and cutting edge prostheses.

 Always current in demonstrating social responsibility, his personal mandate is to make the disabled able, to build capacity in enabling others and to motivate the physically challenged to be the best versions of themselves all of which constitute an admirable autobiography of service.
-A business innovator and a “first to market” philanthropist.
+He is business innovator and a “first to market” philanthropist.